 How to Request a Travel-Validated Form DS-2019 from ECFMG

 It is your responsibility to ensure that your request for a travel-validated DS-2019 is received by ECFMG well before your departure from the United States.
-In addition to the seven to ten business day processing time, you should also allow ample time for ECFMG to mail the travel-validated Form DS-2019 back to you.
+In addition to the seven to ten business day processing time, you should also allow ample time for ECFMG to mail or express courier ship the travel-validated Form DS-2019 back to you.
 If you will be applying for a new J visa at a U.S. consulate, it is vital that you request and receive the travel-validated Form DS-2019 from ECFMG prior to scheduling your appointment at the U.S. consulate.

 “Visa” and “Visa Status”

 It is important to understand that “visa” and “visa status” are two separate things.
 A “visa” is the physical stamp affixed to a passport page that permits a foreign national to enter the United States in a specific visa classification.
 Visas may only be obtained at U.S. consulates outside of the United States.
 “Visa status” is the legal condition or manner under which a foreign national is present in the United States.
 Specifically, visa status determines an individual’s purpose for being in the United States and the objectives she/he is authorized to pursue while in the United States, such as training, studying, or working.
 Upon entry to the United States, a foreign national’s “visa status” is reflected on Form I-94, Arrival/Departure Record, which is issued at the U.S. port-of-entry to every entering nonimmigrant.
 In the case of physicians sponsored by ECFMG, Form I-94 should always reflect “J-1” status with the notation of “D/S,” which stands for “Duration of Status.”
 The expiration of the “visa” in a passport will not affect a physician if she/he is maintaining J-1 visa status in the United States.
 The only time a person requires a valid J-1 “visa” is if s/he is physically outside of the United States and wishes to enter the United States in J-1 status.